 The 1924 scanned document describes the actions of the Canadian Army Medical Corps during the Last Hundred Days of the Great War.
 One quarter of the total casualties of the Canadian Corps occurred during this period.
-[Recommended by Tighe McManus] [CEF Study Group - Sept 2022] https://www.canada.ca/en/department-national-defence/services/military-history-lineages/official-histories/book-1924-medical-corps.html
+A good amount of other archival and reference material is included.
+[Recommended by Tighe McManus] [CEF Study Group - Feb 2025]